 We fully support regulators, governments and international organisations in eliminating all illicit tobacco trade.
 It is vitally important that governments establish workable tax regimes and economic policies that do not encourage illicit trade.
 Strong border controls and effective laws also help to fight the black market.
 Our approach to fighting the black market in tobacco includes:

-We actively engage with key external stakeholders across our industry and other sectors on a range of AIT priorities.
-We have dedicated AIT teams operating at global and local levels.
-Our AIT Engagement teams are always fully cooperative with enforcement agencies and local tax and customs authorities, where it is needed.
-The global AIT strategy is supported by our research programme, which aims to further understand the size and scope of the problem.
+We engage with key external stakeholders across our industry and other sectors on a range of Anti-Illicit Trade priorities.
+Our teams fully cooperate with enforcement agencies and local tax and customs authorities, where needed.
+The AIT strategy is supported by our research activities, which aim to further understand the size and scope of the problem